-CCaH (Continuing Care at Home) programs are not a new concept.
-Currently there are 32 at Home programs across the United States.
+CCaH (Continuing Care at Home), or Life Plan at Home, programs are not a new concept.
+Currently there are 31 at Home programs across the United States.
 With the SmartLife program, Willow Valley is offering seniors in Lancaster County another option.
 Simply put, they are allowing seniors age 60 and older to remain in their homes while offering them the support they need to ease the burden on family and friends.